MolSSI-Education/cpp_programming/01-06-mc-lj-intro.md

 ~~~
 {: .error}

 Your homework (explained on the next page), will partially be to implement a solution to this problem.
+NIST uses a cutoff and periodic boundary conditions.
+Your homework will be to add this to your energy calculation.

 [numpy style docstrings]: https://docs.scipy.org/doc/numpy/docs/howto_document.html#numpydoc-docstring-guide